Visual Arts Audition Requirements for 2018-2019 Admissions

 If your student needs accommodations for the audition, as written in a 504 or IEP, please provide a copy of the 504 or IEP to Assistant Principal Aspen Miles ONE WEEK before your student’s audition date.

-You will receive an audition number, date, and time at our Pre-audition Meeting on November 29th.
+You will receive an audition number, date, and time at our Pre-audition Meeting on November 29th at 6:00 pm.
 The audition date and time is pre-selected for you and you must be able to come at the prescribed time.
 Applicants will only be assigned one audition day.
-Call back details for interview and portfolio review will be explained at the mandatory Pre-Audition Meeting.
+Call back details for interview and specific portfolio information will be given at the mandatory Pre-Audition Meeting.
 The dates are not negotiable.
-Please keep these dates/times open on your calendar for both the audition and interview days – TBA
+Please keep these dates/times open on your calendar for both the audition and interview days.

-Call backs for audition finalists will be posted on our website TBA with an appointment time for your interview.
+Call backs for audition finalists will be posted on our website by noon on Tuesday, January 16th with an appointment time for your interview.
 Audition numbers are posted next to initials only.
 Your initials and number must match.
-If your student is listed as a callback, they must return for an interview and portfolio review on TBA at their appointed time.
+If your student is listed as a callback, they must return for an interview and portfolio review on Saturday, January 20th at their appointed time.
 If you are not listed as a call back you are “denied” and will receive no further communication from us.

 - Forms must be mailed directly to the DSA VA Department by your teachers